 Regardless, we hope the landmark decision on CBD is just the beginning of a drive to legalize marijuana in the UK (at least for medicinal purposes), but we have to admit that such a ruling still seems a long way off — if it ever happens at all.

 Types of CBD Products Sold in the UK

 Even though the 2016 ruling was excellent news for those considering to start a CBD oil treatment regimen, it’s worth noting that only certain CBD products are available for manufacturing and sale within the country.
 These products include:

 CBD Hemp Oil

-CBD oil is the most popular product sold in the UK.
-It is available in different strengths and comes in the form of oil that has been extracted from the cannabis plant via supercritical CO2 extraction.
-The best brands sell full spectrum CBD oil, which means that in addition to benefitting from the CBD compound itself, you also benefit from the “entourage effect” of other various terpenes and phytocannabinoids found in the raw hemp material.
+CBD oil is the most popular product sold in the UK, and it is available in different strengths and comes in a form that has been extracted from the cannabis plant via supercritical CO2 extraction.
+The best brands sell full-spectrum CBD oil, which means that in addition to benefitting from the CBD compound itself, you also benefit from the “entourage effect” of other various terpenes and phytocannabinoids found in the raw hemp material.
 (Studies have actually shown that CBD is more potent and effective in the body when consumed along with these other compounds, rather than by itself as an isolate).

-Alternatively, you could create an e-liquid from it and vape in the same way as you normally would with an e-cigarette.
+(Alternatively, you could create an e-liquid form of CBD oil and vape in the same way as you normally would an e-cigarette).